1 March 2001

 I agreed at the outset that globalisation and China's WTO entry are the new forces for global trade growth.
 I would like to add that, in my view, the new drivers will be the world's SMEs.
 With their flexibility, highly-leveraged and networked operations and their predisposition to strategic alliances, SMEs will be at the forefront of these changes taking place in world trade.

 If we play our cards right, Hong Kong SMEs will be among the first and biggest beneficiaries of these changes.
 And Hong Kong stands to become even more important as a marketplace and value-adding platform for global business in the Asian time zone.

-- Free online search for legal service providers on hktdc.com.
+- Free online search for logistics and transport service providers on hktdc.com.